dgaust/SealOBD/readme.md

 - **Node-RED** - Build flows and dashboards
 - **Grafana** - Create beautiful graphs of your battery usage
 - **Any MQTT client** - Subscribe to topics and use the data

+## Tested Hardware

+This project has been developed and tested specifically on the **M5Stack AtomS3 Lite**.
+While the code should work on other ESP32 boards, you may need to:
+- Remove or modify the M5Unified library references
+- Adjust pin configurations if using different hardware
+- Modify the initialization code in `sealobd.ino`

+If you're using a different ESP32 board, you'll need to remove the `#include <M5Unified.h>` line from the main sketch.

 ## Support